HannesRammer/Dartabase/dartabase_migration/README.md

     -yourProject/lib/paths.dart

-    since the client views, have links that connect the pages with each other, it is usefull to handle the paths in a seperate file and use vars instead of strings, so in case we want to change the path, we only need to change it in one place.
+    since the client views, have links that connect the pages with each other, it is useful to handle the paths in a separate file and use vars instead of strings, so in case we want to change the path, we only need to change it in one place.

 HOW TO USE SCAFFOLSING